 The activities of Transbox include interconnecting the most important seaports and the various terminals in the Rotterdam region.
-Barge transports in Belgium, and transports between the seaport terminals in the Port of Antwerp, are carried out by our subsidiary Transbox United BVBA, with its headquarters in Antwerp.
+Barge transports in Belgium, and transports between the seaport terminals in the Port of Antwerp, are carried out by our subsidiary Contargo Transbox BV, with its headquarters in Antwerp.

 With our modern, versatile fleet we offer regular departures:

 We can provide interconnections between other destinations in Benelux on request.

 Our service also includes the sale and purchase of containers.
 Via our barge lines we can deliver containers from the seaport terminals to many destinations in the hinterland.